Q&A ON COLGATE-PALMOLIVE LABORATORY AND CLINICAL RESULTS ON EFFECTS OF TOOTHPASTE AND MOUTHWASH ON COVID-19 VIRUS

 1. Can oral care products protect me from contracting or transmitting COVID-19?

 If the virus that causes COVID-19 is detected in your mouth, then you have already been infected.
 There is currently no evidence that the use of oral care products can prevent you from getting the virus.
-Additional studies are necessary to determine whether lowering the amount of the virus in saliva — which can be transmitted through talking, singing, or coughing — might help reduce the risk of transmission to others.
+Additional large scale studies are necessary to determine whether lowering the amount of the virus in saliva — which can be transmitted through talking, singing, or coughing — may help reduce the risk of transmission to others.

 2. Can oral care products make my COVID-19 symptoms less severe or help me recover more quickly?